 In 9, look for the 2nd century BC sarcophagus of Pa-nehem-isis, a priest.
 Almost every surface is inscribed with symbols.
 It seems it was unfinished and I have visions of Egyptian stonecutters hammering away desperately, trying to get done on deadline.

-Each time I visit, more and more English appears in the information posters and item labels.
-But some galleries are largely German-only.
-So if you want more than just impressions as you pass through, consider some form of guide (audio or otherwise).
+(Each time I visit, more and more English appears in the information posters and item labels.
+But some areas may still be largely German-only.)

 Next: The Greek and Roman antiquities